rajeev-world/BigDataInfraAzure/README.md

 # BigDataInfraAzure
-Sample BigData Infra Automation using Azure
+Sample appp Infra Automation using Azure and Ansible